jwelrynewone/docs/nibiru-book/developer-docs/node-reset.md

+---
+description: Instructions for validators to rebuild in the case of a chain reset.
+---

 # Resetting a validator node

 Any upcoming resets are going to be announced in the Nibiru Chain Discord server (`#testnet` channel).\